 - Verify the target process is running:

-kubectl get pods -n tenant-slurm - If using
+kubectl get pods -n tenant-slurm - If you use

 kubectl debug, verify that--targetis set toslurmd.